Planting Black-Eyed Susans

 Step 8 - Mulch around the base of the plant with organic compost or shredded leaves

-When to Plant Black-Eyed Susan
+When to Plant Black-Eyed Susans

-Container-grown Black-Eyed Susan can be planted as soon as they are available in the nurseries, generally late spring and early summer.
+Container-grown Black-Eyed Susans can be planted as soon as they are available in the nurseries, generally late spring and early summer.
 This perennial typically blooms the first year it is planted.
-Growing Black-Eyed Susan from seed is best done in trays or pots starting in the late summer or fall when the seed is ripe.
+Growing Black-Eyed Susans from seed is best done in trays or pots starting in the late summer or fall when the seed is ripe.
 Start seeds in pots or trays and put them in a sheltered spot outside where they will get natural rain and part sun.
 By the next spring, the small plant starts will be ready to be planted in their final spot.

-Transplanting Black-Eyed Susan
+Transplanting Black-Eyed Susans

 Most varieties of Black-Eyed Susans are perennials that will benefit from being divided and transplanted every 3-4 years.
 The best time of year to do this is early spring, just as the new growth starts to emerge.
 Dividing in the fall is best done after blooming, before the plant goes dormant.
 Dig up a clump and break off chunks of plantlets.
 Make sure to keep as many roots attached as possible.